Are you hiring a senior software engineer for your organization?

 Make sure that skills testing is the initial strategy you take during the hiring process, and ensure you do this before you invite candidates to an interview.

 This way, you’ll be able to easily filter out applicants who lack the skills you require, and get an in-depth overview of the strengths of each applicant.
-You can combine software skills tests with programming tests or even personality and culture or cognitive assessments.

 Before you begin the interview, let your senior software engineer candidates know what the interview would be like.